-The Engaged Index measures a group's likelihood to act in the best interest of your company.
+The Engaged Index measures a group's likelihood to act in the best interest of their company.
 Measuring the Engaged Index once can help you gauge how your employees feel about working at your company and remove any engagement blind spots you may have.
-Measuring the Engaged Index over time will help you determine whether the actions you are taking are having the impact you hoped.
+Measuring the Engaged Index over time will help you determine whether the actions you are taking are having the desired impact.

 Why the Engaged Index?